palowenstein/big-fernand-burger-logger-mysql-orm-hb/README.md

 <li>In Terminal, locate the application folder and enter into it via the 'cd' command: cd big-fernand-burger-logger-mysql-orm-hb</li>
 <li>Run the 'npm install' command to install the necessary node modules from the package.json.</li>
 <li>Run the 'node server.js' command to launch the application.
 If executed locally, it will appear as localhost:4000 in your browser.</li>
+<li>When run initially, the application will show a selection of 5 burgers ready to be eaten and 1 burger already devoured.</li>
+<li>New burgers can be added via the input field window.</li>
+<li>Burgers available for consumption will be moved to the "devoured" section when clicked onto.</li>
 </ul>

 ## Screenshots